 A patent grants the owner the right to exclude others from making, using, offering for sale, or selling the patented product or process during the term of the patent.
-The term of a patent begins upon issuance of the patent and ends 20 years from the filing date of the application (or from the earliest application if there is a continuous chain of applications).
-An understanding of the distinction between the right to "exclude others" and the right to use an invention yourself is important as it relates to patent rights of third parties - and that includes your competitors.
-For example, it is possible to gain patent protection for a product, yet not be able to use or sell the product because a third party has a patent that is broad enough to capture one or more of the product's features.
+The term of a patent begins upon issuance of the patent and ends 20 years from the filing date of the application (or from the earliest application if there is a continuous chain of related applications).
+An understanding of the distinction between the right to exclude others and the right to use an invention yourself is important as it relates to patent rights of third parties - and that includes your competitors.
+For example, it is possible to obtain patent protection for a product, yet not be able to use or sell the product because a third party has a patent that is broad enough to cover one or more of the product's features.
 Thus, that third party can exclude you from using your own patented invention.
-In such cases, it may be possible to take a license from the third-party patent holder, but this is less likely when the patent holder is a competitor.
-In that situation, you may want to try to "design around" your competitor's patent protection.
-Your patent counsel can help you to determine what modifications to the product might reduce the risk of a viable patent infringement claim being asserted against you.
+In such cases, it may be possible to take a license from the third-party patent holder, but this is less likely when the third-party patent holder is a competitor.
+In that situation, you may want to "design around" your competitor's patent.
+A patent attorney can help you assess potential modifications to the product that could reduce the risk of a potential patent infringement claim against you.

-The main hurdle to overcome in order to obtain a patent in the first place is to develop a truly patentable invention.
-In this regard, before a company applies for a patent, it can be very useful to conduct a prior art search to understand what is available in the public domain already.
-This is because, in order to be eligible for patent protection, an invention must be novel and non-obvious in view of what is known in the relevant technical field.
-Your patent counsel can help you in searching and analyzing the prior art and providing guidance on the scope of protection that could be obtained.
-Generally, the prior art that is searched and analyzed can consist of any printed publications, including but not necessarily limited to trade journals, scientific publications, online disclosures, patents, and published patent applications.
-(Depending on the timing of the publication, your own work can be used against you, so it always is important to think about patenting if you are considering disclosure of your invention.
-Further, in most foreign countries, disclosing your invention before filing a patent application is a complete bar to patentability.)
-After analyzing the search results, your patent attorney can provide you with a patentability opinion so that a decision can be made whether to file for a patent.
+In order to be eligible for a patent, an invention must be novel and non-obvious in view of what is already known in the relevant technical field.
+Before a company applies for a patent, it can be very useful to conduct a prior art search to understand what is already available in the public domain.
+A patent attorney can help you in searching and analyzing prior art and can provide guidance on the scope of protection that could be obtained.
+Generally, prior art can consist of printed publications, including trade journals, scientific publications, online disclosures, patents, and published patent applications.
+Sometimes your own publication can be used against you, so it always is important to think about filing a patent application if you are considering publicly disclosing your invention.
+Further, in most foreign countries, disclosing your invention before filing a patent application is a complete bar to patentability.
+After analyzing the search results, your patent attorney can provide you with a patentability opinion so that a decision can be made whether or not to file for a patent.

-Preparation of the patent application requires a thorough understanding of the invention, and therefore it is important to obtain a patent counsel who has expertise and experience in the technical area of the invention.
-Preparation of patent applications is a timeconsuming process.
-Drafting of a patent application requires careful consideration of not only the technology involved, but also the marketing or licensing goals of the company, because patent applications are often used by companies to market their technologies to potential investors.
+Preparation of the patent application requires a thorough understanding of the invention, and therefore it is important to retain a patent attorney who has experience in the technical area of the invention.
+Preparation of patent applications is a time-consuming process.
+Drafting of a patent application requires careful consideration of not only the technology involved but also the marketing or licensing goals of the company because patent applications are often used by companies to market their technologies to potential investors.
 It is also important for start-up companies to build a strong patent portfolio.
 This may require filing multiple applications to cover different aspects of the technology, but it can be an effective tool for deterring competitors.
-And depending upon the nature of the technology and the goals of the company, a decision can be made whether to seek protection in foreign countries as well.
-This can get guite expensive, however, and therefore a careful consideration of potential global markets should be made.
+And depending on the nature of the technology and the goals of the company, a decision can be made whether to seek protection in foreign countries as well.
+This can get guite expensive, however, and therefore a careful evaluation of potential global markets should be conducted.